sfdrogojan/sfmc-csharp-sdk/docs/EmailDefinitionApi.md

 <a name="getemaildefinitionbydefinitionkey"></a>
 # **GetEmailDefinitionByDefinitionKey**
-> EmailDefinition GetEmailDefinitionByDefinitionKey (string definitionKey)
+> RequestCreateEmailDefinition GetEmailDefinitionByDefinitionKey (string definitionKey)

-getEmailDefinition
+getEmailDefinitionByDefinitionKey

 Gets send definition configuration details for a definition key.